ianrasmussen05/CPSC380/Assignment3/README.md

 * msgqReceive.cpp

 ## Resources:
+* Used many IBM docs for sending and receiving messages.
+They are referenced in both source files.
 * Went to office hours for help on '0666' when creating the key.
 * Referenced link on deleting queue in 'msgqSend.cpp'.